On a Class of Martingale Problems on Banach Spaces: Stochastic integration and mild solutions

 We now prove that the notions `weak solution' and `weakly mild solution' are equivalent.
-Variations of this result (for mild solutions) have been proved in various settings, see \cite[Theorem 5.4]{dpz}, \cite[Theorem 7.1]{vNW05} or \cite[Proposition 3.3]{sv10}.
-In Section \ref{sect.integration}, we will present several geometric assumptions on $E$ ensuring that a weakly mild solution is a mild solution.
+Under additional assumptions which ensure that the stochastic convolution is well-defined, variations of this result (for mild solutions) have been proved in various settings, see \cite[Theorem 5.4]{dpz}, \cite[Theorem 7.1]{vNW05} or \cite[Proposition 3.3]{sv10}.
+Assuming that $G$ is constant or that $E$ is a UMD Banach space, in the following subsection we prove that weakly mild solutions are mild solutions.
+In particular, it \emph{follows} that the stochastic convolution is well-defined.

-We note that the adjoint semigroup $\bS^*$ may not be strongly continuous, which causes technical difficulties.
-To overcome these, we will use results about the \emph{$\odot$-dual semigroup} $\bS^\odot$.
+We note that the adjoint semigroup $S^*$ may not be strongly continuous, which causes technical difficulties.
+To overcome these, we will use results about the \emph{$\odot$-dual semigroup} $S^\odot$.
 We recall some basic definitions and properties and refer the reader to \cite{vNadjoint} for more information.

-Define $E^\odot := \overline{D(A^*)}$.
-Then $E^\odot$ is a closed, \ws-dense subspace of $\tilde{E}^*$ which is invariant under the adjoint semigroup.
-The restriction of the adjoint semigroup to $E^\odot$, denoted by $\bS^\odot$, is strongly continuous.
-In fact, $E^\odot = \{ x^* \, : \, t \mapsto S(t)^*x^*\,\, \mbox{is strongly continuous} \}$.
-We denote by $A^\odot$ the generator of $\bS^\odot$.
-Note that $A^\odot$ is exactly the part of $A^*$ in $E^\odot$.
+Define $\tilde{E}^\odot := \overline{D(A^*)}$.
+Then $\tilde{E}^\odot$ is a closed, \ws-dense subspace of $\tilde{E}^*$ which is invariant under the adjoint semigroup.
+The restriction of the adjoint semigroup to $\tilde{E}^\odot$, denoted by $S^\odot$, is strongly continuous.
+In fact, $\tilde{E}^\odot = \{ x^* \in \tilde{E}^*\, : \, t \mapsto S(t)^*x^*\,\, \mbox{is strongly continuous} \}$.
+We denote by $A^\odot$ the generator of $S^\odot$.
+Note that $A^\odot$ is exactly the part of $A^*$ in $\tilde{E}^\odot$.

 \begin{prop} The weak and the weakly mild solutions of \eqref{eq.sde} coincide. \end{prop}

 \begin{proof} First assume that $\bX$ is a weak solution.
 For $n \in \CN$, define

 Since $\bX$ is a weak solution, we have for $x^* \in D(A^*)$ and $t\geq 0$